Skip to main content

 A letter in your voice

 Most contact-your-rep tools hand you a fill-in-the-blank script.
 We use Claude (Anthropic) to draft a letter grounded in your identity, your selected issues, and an optional sentence about your situation.
-Whether you're directly affected by a bill or writing as an ally, the framing adjusts.
+If a bill affects you directly, the letter says so.
+If you're writing as an ally, it says that instead.
 Edit any of it before you send.
 Your draft never touches our servers.

 Open the message panel on any bill in your results.